Which States Allow Lottery Winners to Remain Anonymous?

 Claiming the lottery prize in the name of a trust makes it more difficult for outside parties to determine the winners' names.
 This option is not available in every state.

-Even if you cannot keep your name out of the papers, there are other steps that you can take to protect your anonymity if you win a lottery jackpot.
+Even if you can't keep your name out of the papers, there are other steps that you can take to protect your anonymity if you win a lottery jackpot.
 One lottery winner held his oversized check in front of his face at the press conference, but it's unclear if that did much to help him.

 A better decision would be to close all of your social media accounts, change your telephone number, and arrange to spend the first few nights after your name goes public away from home.
 Use the press conference to get your story out so that reporters won't be hounding you for an exclusive story.